MorganRuffell/Creative-Engine/README.md

 The public branch of Creative Engine, a DirectX12 Graphics Engine I'm building as my Final Major Project for university, and will likely continue to develop because I think it's cool.

 Creative Engine is a student project developed by a third year undergraduate computer games technology student, you are more than welcome to contribute or propose changes!
+All I ask is that you send me a message before submitting any pull requests!

 The public branch on Github is exactly one month behind the Azure DevOps version that I'm working on, some code has been removed to protect some Intellectual Property.
 All in all this is just a fun computer graphics project using microsoft technology I think is super cool!

+Finally, this project is designed for academia and allowing people who are interested in graphics programming and engine development to see more of the microsoft technology stack.
+You are welcome to clone, fork or whatever.
+All I ask is that outside of select organisations you do not use for commerical purposes.

 ### Features
     -   DirectX12 Ultimate